uc3m-aerospace/DMG/README.md

 Any use of DMG Tool must comply with the GPOPS license

 ## Disclaimer
 This software is provided 'as is' and free-of-charge.
-Neither the authors nor their employers assume any responsibility for any harm resulting from the use of this software.
+The authors do not assume any responsibility for any harm resulting from the use of this software.
 The authors do, however, hope that users will find this software useful for research and other purposes.